jaywink/matrix-alertmanager/README.md

         password_file: /path/to/password.secret
 ```

-Note that the receiver `name` must match a configured recevier in the
+Note that the receiver `name` must match a configured receiver in the
 `MATRIX_ROOMS` env variable.

 Optional convenience links can be configured back to your alertmanager